Freerse/Freerse/README.md

 # Freerse - a nostr client for  iPhone and Android

-**Decentralized social applications built on Nostr** : https://github.com/nostr-protocol/nostr
+**Decentralized social applications built on Nostr.** : https://github.com/nostr-protocol/nostr

 **Freerse is a simple and easy to use Nostr app.
 Value Rewards Creativity.** https://freerse.com

+**Everything you need to know about using freerse.** https://freerse.com/help-center

 ## Freerse Download links:
 -  [iOS](https://apps.apple.com/au/app/freerse/id6450604093)